Whalehead Club: History

-In 1920, owners Edward Collings Knight, Jr. heir to a fortune made in sugar, railroads, and steamships purchased the land with long time companion and second wife Marie-Louise LaBel Knight.
+In 1920, Edward Collings Knight, Jr., heir to a fortune made in sugar, railroads, and steamships, purchased the land with longtime companion and second wife Marie-Louise LaBel Knight.
 The Knights named their new residence after its location outside the village of Corolla.

-Built in an isolated area of the Currituck Outer Banks, the house sits along the Currituck sound connecting to the Atlantic Flyway.
+Built in an isolated area of the Currituck Outer Banks, the house sits along the Currituck Sound connecting to the Atlantic Flyway.
 Renowned for teeming flocks of waterfowl, there were many other public resources within the neighboring village to Corolla Island.
 Currituck Beach Life Saving Station offered a vital link to the outside world through telegraph.
 Alongside, Corolla village provided a postal service, general store, as well as a Baptist church, and local school.
 The Knights constructed Corolla Island on the Property of the Lighthouse Club, a well-known shooting club purchased by Mr. Knight.
 Though frequented guests avidly hunted waterfowl, Corolla Island served not as a club but a comfortable retreat for a hospitable couple and their many friends.

 Construction of the house began in 1922 and was completed in 1925.
 Norfolk building contractor John Kelbaugh orchestrated the logistics of building 20 rooms, contained within three stories.
 A six-foot-deep dredged channel was hand dug on the western edge, thus forming of it an Island.
 Among the many items the Knights brought over, the more luxurious furnishings were the custom-made Tiffany lamping in a water-lily design, as well as Louis Majorelle furniture.
 Corolla Island housed the Knights for nine seasons.
 After the couple's death in 1936, the heirs, Mr. Knights two granddaughters, sold the $348,000 estate for $25,000 and married into wealth in France.